mobile app bar

 Ryan Garcia (L), Rolly Ramirez (R)

-Returning to the ring for the first time since his controversial fight against Devin Haney last year, the outspoken Ryan Garcia will tangle with fellow former WBA super lightweight champion Rolly Romero.
+Returning to the ring for the first time since his controversial fight against Devin Haney last year, the outspoken Ryan Garcia will tangle with fellow former WBA super lightweight champion Rolly Romero this weekend.

 The main event: Garcia vs. Romero

-For Romero, the former WBA super lightweight kingpin rebounded following his title loss to Isaac Cruz back in March of last year.
+Meanwhile, Romero, the former WBA super lightweight kingpin, rebounded following his title loss to Isaac Cruz back in March of last year.
 Featuring twice in the annum, the ‘Sin City’ pugilist beat Manuel Jaimes in a decision win last September.

 The co-main event: Haney vs. Ramirez

 Becoming WBC champion in a recess amid his ‘No Contest’ with Garcia last year, Haney returns for the first time since the controversial pairing.
-Having drawn the 32-year-old, Ramirez, Haney will look to inflict more misery, following a prior loss to fellow card feature, Barboza Jr.
+Having drawn the 32-year-old Ramirez, Haney will look to inflict more misery.
+Ramirez is coming off a loss to fellow card feature, Barboza Jr.

-On the other hand, as a 29-2 boxer himself, Ramirez’s three-fight winning spree against Rances Barthelemy, Richard Commey, and Jose Pedraza was snapped with his defeat to Barboza Jr last year.
+On the other hand, as a 29-2 boxer, Ramirez’s three-fight winning spree against Rances Barthelemy, Richard Commey, and Jose Pedraza was snapped with his defeat to Barboza Jr. last year.

 Both these fights and more will be aired across the globe.
 So you must ensure to get the time zones correct.